 So why do people go on about it?
-Well, I think it has become an unchallenged orthodox means of ‘finishing’ off the drawing.
+Well, I think it has become an unchallenged orthodox and a means of ‘finishing’ off the drawing.
 It’s unquestioned.
 What’s more, I have a sneaky feeling that it’s in the interest of the brands to promote its use.

 Fixative is only an acrylic plastic coating in a spray can and it’s massively overpriced.
 The margins must be huge.
 Why not scare artists into insisting that its use is essential?
 Makes sense commercially.
 Then again maybe I’m too cynical.

 N.B.
 Don’t believe the claims that any spray is clear and will not affect the color or tone of the drawing.
 I have not found this to be true.

 Besides fixative doesn’t even fix the medium.
 Run your finger over a coated drawing and the medium lifts.
 Not as much maybe, but it is far from perfect, and not a protective barrier.

 And the protection from UV?
 How does that stack up?
 Well for starters, since when did graphite and charcoal start fading?
 It’s not the drawing that degrades, it’s the paper!
-If you don’t use acid-free paper, fixative won’t help much.
+Use acid-free paper and you eliminate the problem.

 If you are confused read: How to Choose the Right Paper for Pencil Drawing